aims-umich/NPP_Siting/README.md

 The preprocessing (1), processing (2), postprocessing (3) and neural network training (4) steps are outlined below:

 1. Data generation of the brownfields and CPPs are done separately in this folder.

-  1. The preprocessing starts at Data Generation.
-The raw data from GeoDataBase files exist in "bf" folder. "merge_data.py" merges these data from different data acquisition steps.
+     - **1.1** The preprocessing starts at Data Generation.
+The raw data from GeoDataBase files exist in "bf" folder. "merge_data.py" merges these data from different data acquisition steps

-  2. In cpp folder, the raw data of coal power plants are merged.
+     - **1.2** In "cpp" folder, the raw data of coal power plants are merged.
 Then the codes "coord_to_state_county.py", "state_county_to_fips.py", and "merge_objectives_and_fips.py" merge the FIPS codes of each CPP with the raw datasets.

 2. In Data Processing folder, Brownfield_Data.csv and CPP_Data_Complete.csv files hold the merged files.
 "Brownfield_NS_v13.py" code starts by merging them, then it negates the negative objectives, processes the proximity objectives to match them with the objectives presented in the STAND tool, min-max scales the objectives.
 Then it runs this preprocessed dataset through the methodology described in the paper "Multi-objective Combinatorial Methodology for Nuclear Reactor Site Assessment: A Case Study for the United States".